Revolutionizing Mixed Precision Quantization: Towards Training-free Automatic Proxy Discovery via Large Language Models: Approach

 {\textbf{Fitness Evaluator.}} For a benchmark set \(\mathcal{A}\) composed of neural networks (e.g., ResNet, ViT) and their ground-truth performance on the ImageNet-1k dataset, the fitness of a proxy \(f\) is quantified by two core metrics: 1.
 The quality of sensitivity scores (measured by the Spearman correlation between predicted sensitivity and actual quantization error); 2.
 The effectiveness of bit-width allocation (measured by the top-1 accuracy of the quantized model on ImageNet-1k, aligned with the target compression rate).
+The fitness function is defined as: